Physics-regularized neural network of the ideal-MHD solution operator in Wendelstein 7-X configurations: Results

 \textit{Single-pass} equilibria poorly satisfy the ideal-\gls{MHD} equations (\cref{sec:mhd-loss}).
 However, without access to the ground truth solution, equilibria can be improved at inference time.
 The original free-boundary equilibrium problem is cast into an equivalent fixed-boundary one: the plasma boundary of the \textit{single-pass} free-boundary equilibrium defines the boundary condition on $(R, Z)$ for the equivalent fixed-boundary equilibrium.
 The error on $(R, Z)$ of the \textit{single-pass} equilibrium is below \SI{1}{\milli\meter} (\Cref{sec:geo}), therefore, the plasma boundary can be safely assumed to be close to the correct.

-The equivalent fixed-boundary equilibrium problem is solved by minimizing the \gls{MHD} force residual at inference time.
+The solution of the equivalent fixed-boundary equilibrium problem is approximated by minimizing the \gls{MHD} force residual at inference time.
 The loss function has three terms: the full \gls{MHD} force residual, a distance between the model and the fixed boundary $(R_b, Z_b)$ derived from the \textit{single-pass} equilibrium, and the satisfaction of the required toroidal current profile $\Itor(s)$.
 The loss function is then:

 where $\alpha_{\text{MHD}}=\num{1e-3}$, $\alpha_b =\num{0.2495}$, $\alpha_I=\num{0.5}$, and $s_{\text{min}}=\num{0.02}$.
 The \textit{single-pass} equilibrium is used as initial guess for the minimization problem.
 The AdamW algorithm minimizes the loss function.
 The initial learning rate is set to \num{e-4}, and it is decreased to \num{e-6} at \num{e4} steps with an exponential decay.
 The training is halted after \num{2e4} steps.
 The branch network, apart from the bias of the last layer, is frozen.
 For a complete description of the \glspl{HP}, see~\Cref{sec:appendix-hp}.
 We call this optimization at the inference step \textit{fine-tuning}.